rrainey/tempo/README.md

 - 6-DOF Inertial measurement / gyro via ICM-42688-V
 - Barometric pressure / temperature via BPM390
 - 3-DOF Compass/Magnetic measurement via MMC5983
-- Bluetooth audio output (Peakick assembly only; to be added)

 I am just getting started with this project, so all I'm doing for now is velidating the sensor board designs and (soon) experimenting with basic BT audio capabilities.